Pomax/are-we-flying/README.md

 Waypoint based flight plans can be saved and loaded, as well as reset (marking each waypoint as not having been visited yet) or cleared (removing all waypoints from the map)

-## Testing the code without even running MSFS
+## Testing the code without running MSFS

 There is a convenient `mock.bat` that runs the api server in "mock mode" where it has a SimConnect shim that's just barely complete enough to fake a plane, with a shim that lets it correctly respond to get/set/autopilot instructions so you can test code without having to run MSFS.
 You're still going to have to test the code with MSFS running eventually, but it can save a bunch of time by not having to constantly restart flights in-game just to see if some function no longer errors out because you had a typo somewhere.
 A bunch of the AP code is also [set up for server-side hot-reloading](https://pomax.github.io/are-we-flying/#hot-reloading-to-make-our-dev-lives-easier) so that changes immediately kick in rather than having to restart the API server.